Binary options - AMF Cautions About Solicitations by Banc de Binary

-The Ontario Securities Commission placed Banc de Binary on its Warning List in October 2012, and the U.S. Commodity Futures Trading Commission filed a civil complaint against Banc de Binary in June 2013, charging it with violating U.S. law by soliciting U.S. citizens and operating as an unregistered Futures Commission Merchant (FCM).
+The Ontario Securities Commission placed Banc de Binary on its Warning List This link will open in a new window in October 2012, and the U.S. Commodity Futures Trading Commission filed a civil complaint This link will open in a new window against Banc de Binary in June 2013, charging it with violating U.S. law by soliciting U.S. citizens and operating as an unregistered Futures Commission Merchant (FCM).

 Binary options - "All or nothing" options

 Binary options are a type of option where the investor faces two possible outcomes when his investment matures: either he receives a pre-determined cash payout (often called the "premium") or he loses his investment, hence the term "all or nothing">options.
 Binary options are often traded in the currency markets.

 For example, a trader might predict that the Canadian dollar will close higher than the U.S. dollar.
 Therefore, he will buy a $100 binary call option in order to profit from this possible rise in price.
 Another trader, however, might predict that the closing price will be lower.
 Therefore, he will buy a $100 binary put option.
 When the option expires, if the Canadian dollar closes above the U.S. dollar, the first trader, who predicted a rise in price, will recover his $100 investment plus a pre-determined fixed amount (e.g., a premium of 80%, or $80).
 Therefore, $180 will be credited to his account.
 As for the second trader, who predicted a drop in price, he loses his entire investment.